-- 10. TUTORING, STUDY SKILLS TRAINING - Instruction leading to secondary school completion, including dropout prevention strategies.
+- TUTORING, STUDY SKILLS TRAINING Instruction leading to secondary school completion, including dropout prevention strategies.
 Additional, special or remedial assistance provided to a participant, often on an individual basis. - 11.
-Financial Literacy Education. - 12.
-Entrepreneurial Skills Training. - 13.
-Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services - 14.
-Activities that help youth prepare for and transition to postsecondary education and training.
+FINANCIAL LITERACY EDUCATION Activities that provide youth with the knowledge and skills that they need to achieve long-term financial stability. - 12.
+ENTREPRENEURIAL SKILLS TRAINING - Helps youth develop the skills associated with entrepreneurship and the gig economy, such as the ability to take initiative, creatively seek out and identify business opportunities, develop budgets and forecast resource needs, understand various options for acquiring capital and the trade-offs associated with each option, and communicate effectively and market oneself and one's ideas. - 13.
+SERVICES THAT PROVIDE LABOR MARKET INFORMATION Services such as career awareness, career counseling, and career exploration providing labor market and employment information about in-demand industry sectors or occupations available in the local area develop a body of knowledge that describes the relationship between labor demand and supply. - 14.
+POSTSECONDARY PREPARATION AND TRANSITION ACTIVITIES Activities that help youth prepare for and transition to postsecondary education and training.